40476/this-is-broken/README.md

 [Vandesm14 (original chat framework)](https://replit.com/@vandesm14)\
 [404 page by sarazond](https://codepen.io/sarazond/pen/jOKyjZ)
 ## Admin instructions
+*public logs are cleared on startup
-Censored chat messages will not be sent
+*Censored chat messages are logged to a public directory and will not be sent